Whether due to travel, a new computer, or something else, learn how to manage Lightroom Catalogs

 If you have any questions, leave them in the comments section below and I'll do my best to answer them.
 Depending on the complexity of what you're asking, a one-on-one session may be the better option, but we'll cross that bridge if we have to!

 I've been pursuing my passion for photography, while producing educational resources and other content, for several years now.
 It has required plenty of time, patience, and monetary investment.
 Without my supporters, none of it would be possible.
 Every contribution, no matter the amount, allows me to continue creating new work while sharing my love for the natural world.

-Donations are managed via PayPal and may be made on a one-time basis or as monthly recurring payments, if you wish to do so.
+You may also make a one-time donation via PayPal.
 However you choose to contribute, it will be greatly appreciated.